Anca04/Logo-similarity/README.md

 recently I have learned about lights, how they work, and how they help me in the similarity problem.

-THe problem with this solution is that I don't think is as accurate as a ML algorithm using clustering, CNN, OCR.
+The problem with this solution is that I don't think is as accurate as a ML algorithm using clustering, CNN, OCR.